microsoft/playwright/docs/src/test-projects-js.md

 ### Teardown

-You can also teardown your setup by adding a teardown property to your setup project.
+You can also [`property: TestProject.teardown`] your setup by adding a teardown property to your setup project.
 This will run after all dependent projects have run.

 First we add a new project called teardown and give it a name such as `cleanup db`.
 We then give it a `testMatch` property in order to match the file called `global.teardown.ts`: